 Oakcrest, an independent school, educates the whole person.
 This education of the whole person begins with parent partnership, a key component to our Oakcrest education.
 Collaboration between parents and educators provides a strong support system for girls as they mature into strong and virtuous women.
 Recognizing that parents are the primary educators of their daughters, Oakcrest seeks to support and complement parents in their joyful task of raising women of character.
 Parents and educators “row together” as they guide each girl to become the best version of herself.

 Our liberal arts education provides a rigorous yet balanced course load.
 We understand that young women should enjoy a fully enriching life with time for family, friendships, and faith.
 Education here at Oakcrest happens both in and outside of the classroom: through friendships, clubs, sports, and mentoring.
 Indeed, because our graduates are formed in and intent on pursuing excellence in every area of their lives, they go on to excel in college and beyond.

 Oakcrest School respects the dignity of each human being and is committed to his or her personal growth and flourishing.
 Our educational vision is grounded in a deeply Christian understanding of what it means to be a human being and to be a woman, as revealed in Sacred Scripture and presented in the teachings of the Catholic Church.

-With our all-female faculty and decades of experience in single-sex education, we are also especially suited to help young women flourish.
+With decades of experience in single-sex education, we are also especially suited to help young women flourish.
 We take seriously this mission of being trustees of humanity.
 We aim to educate each student holistically: as a unity of body and soul, in the interrelation of intellect, will, and heart.
 This commitment imbues our entire school culture, inside and outside of the classroom, including co-curricular activities, the daily patterns and traditions of the school, and our approach to technology, which we view as a tool to be put at the service of learning, not as an end in itself, nor as a replacement for human relationships.